 3 Publications from the Commission's Human Rights and Equality Research Programme with the ESRI research programme include: Who Experiences Discrimination in Ireland?
 (2017); Attitudes to Diversity in Ireland (2018); Discrimination and Inequality in Housing in Ireland (2018); and Nationality and Ethnicity in the Irish Labour Market (2018) and McGinnity, F., Creighton, M. and Fahey, E. (2020) Hidden versus Revealed Attitudes: A List Experiment on Supports for Minorities in Ireland.
-The research study Who Experiences Discrimination in Ireland? found that, compared to 'White Irish' respondents, 'Black' people are three times more likely to experience discrimination in access to public services and almost five times more likely to experience discrimination in private services such as shops, banks, and housing.
-'Asian' respondents also reported more discrimination in private services, while Travellers report very high rates of discrimination: in seeking work, they are ten times more likely to report discrimination, particularly in shops, pubs and restaurants.
+The research study Who Experiences Discrimination in Ireland? found that, compared to 'White Irish' respondents, 'Black' people are three times more likely to experience discrimination in access to public services and almost five times more likely to experience discrimination in access to private services such as shops, banks, and housing.
+'Asian' respondents also reported more discrimination in private services, while Travellers report very high rates of discrimination: in seeking work, they are ten times more likely than White Irish to experience discrimination, while in accessing private services they are over 22 times more likely to report discrimination, particularly in shops, pubs and restaurants.